 Angora yarn comes from angora rabbits.
 It is exceptionally soft, warm, and fine.
 It is often blended with acrylic or wool to help it keep its shape once crocheted into a garment.
 It must be hand washed or dry cleaned.

 Cashmere is soft, warm, and luxurious.
 It is made from the undercoat of goats.
 Because the goats have to be hand combed to get their fleece, it is rather expensive.
 It is good for people with wool allergies but is not as strong or hard-wearing as wool.
 Must be hand washed or dry cleaned.
 (Read what is cashmere)

-This is a specific type of wool which comes from Merino sheep.
+This is a specific type of yarn that comes from Merino sheep.
 It is very soft and holds its shape well, but it also ‘pills’, which can be annoying.
-Pilling refers to the little beads of yarn which form on a garment after repeated washing.
+Pilling refers to the little beads of yarn that form on a garment after repeated washing.
 It is wonderfully warm, and it wicks moisture away from the skin.
-Generally needs hand washing.
+Merino generally needs hand washing.

-Mohair are expensive types of yarn, which comes from Angora goats.
+Mohair is an expensive type of yarn, which comes from Angora goats.
 Not to be mixed up with Angora rabbits!
-It has a sheen to it and is especially warm, soft and breathable.
+It has a sheen to it and is especially warm, soft, and breathable.
 It is best to hand wash or a very gentle machine wash.

 Plant Fiber Types of Yarn

-This is a lightweight, soft and silky type of yarns.
+This is a lightweight, soft and silky type of yarn.
 It has a luxurious feel.
-It drapes beautifully, so is good for garments that need to flow.
-It is not as warm as some other types of yarn, so is good for summer garments.
+It drapes beautifully, so it is good for garments that need to flow.
+It is not as warm as some other types of yarn, so is is best for summer garments.
 Bamboo yarn is very absorbent.